DamirFilaretov/prgGIT_Damir_Biplov_Binit/README.md

 "Access denied for user" error: Check your database.prop.properties file.
 Ensure the password matches your local MySQL setup.

 "Unknown database": You missed Step 1.
 Make sure you ran company.sql.

+📌 Multiple Selection

+You can select more than one Department or Project by holding Ctrl while clicking.
+The search will use all selected items when filtering employees.